 There’s personal banking and there’s Priority Banking.
-Here’s a full lowdown on what this elevated banking status grants you and a look at some programmes that are available in Singapore.
+Here’s a full lowdown on what this elevated banking status grants you and a curated list of programmes available in Singapore.

 Top-tier members of these loyalty programs are awarded the best perks for essentially being the company’s VIP customers.

 Believe it or not, banks have implemented something similar.
-Dubbed Priority Banking, it’s a programme that caters to affluent individuals who wish to transact larger amounts with the bank.
+Known as Priority Banking, it’s a programme that caters to affluent individuals who wish to transact larger amounts with the bank.

-And if you’re wondering, there’s indeed a tier above Priority Banking, titled Private Banking.
+And if you’re wondering, there’s indeed a tier above Priority Banking, known as Private Banking.
 Banks usually extend an invite solely to ultra-high-net-worth individuals (UNHWIs).

 When detailed in this manner, Priority Banking appears to be fairly straightforward.
 However, each bank offers a unique spin on this elevated banking relationship.